Now scheduling EMDR Intensives!

 Eating Disorders and Disordered Eating

 Eating behaviors significantly impact physical and mental health.
 Understanding eating disorders and disordered eating, recognizing the seriousness of both, and knowing when to seek help is critical for overall well-being.
-Several individuals who seek treatment for mental health conditions such as trauma, anxiety, depression, or OCD often also have eating disorders or disordered eating patterns that go unnoticed and untreated, resulting in reduced or lack of progress in treatment, regardless of the approach used.
+Several individuals who seek treatment for mental health conditions such as trauma, anxiety, depression, or OCD often also have eating disorders or disordered eating patterns that go unnoticed and untreated, resulting in reduced progress or lack of progress in treatment.

 Eating Disorders

-Eating disorders are severe, diagnosable mental health conditions characterized by abnormal or disturbed eating habits.
+Eating disorders are severe, diagnosable mental health conditions characterized by serious disturbances in eating habits.
 They often involve extreme focus on weight, body shape, and food, leading to dangerous behaviors and severe health consequences.

 Common Eating Disorders